Showing posts sorted by relevance for query Efficacy. Sort by date Show all posts

 Phlebotomy (pronounced fluh-bot-uh-mee)

-(1) The act or practice of opening a vein for letting or drawing blood as a therapeutic or diagnostic measure; the historic practice of bleeding (the letting of blood).
+(1) The act or practice of opening a vein for letting or drawing blood as a therapeutic or diagnostic measure; the letting of blood and known in historic medicine as "a bleeding".

 (2) Any surgical incision into a vein (also known as venipuncture & (less commonly) venesection).
 It shouldn’t be confused with a phlebectomy (the surgical removal of a vein).